The Critic: Crossovers

 In "Dukerella", Jay and Alice attend a costume ball dressed as Homer and Marge.
 Homer and Bart Simpson made a brief appearance in "Dial M for Mother".
 During an interview with Geraldo Rivera, Jay is asked about talking over the heads of his audience and does just that in his answer.
 An annoyed family watching changes the channel to The Simpsons, where Homer—after stepping on a rake—exclaims, "D'oh!" and Bart replies, "¡Ay caramba!"
 The family's father comments, "Now, this I understand."
-This can be seen as a suggestion that The Simpsons is relatively low-brow.

 Jay makes a guest appearance on The Simpsons in "A Star Is Burns" presiding over a local film festival.
 When Jay enters the Simpson household, Bart is watching a Flintstones-Jetsons crossover show, which he criticizes; he then praises Jay and Coming Attractions/The Critic, before shuddering and saying to himself "I feel so dirty."
 At the end of the episode, as he is leaving for New York, Jay offers the Simpsons an appearance on Coming Attractions/The Critic, but Bart declines, saying, "Nah, we're not going to be doing that."
 Jay has yellow skin when he appears on The Simpsons but pink skin on The Critic.
 This episode caused some conflict between Simpsons creator Matt Groening and executive producer James L. Brooks.
 Groening decided to take his name off the credits and did not appear in the DVD commentary.
 He publicly complained about the episode, which went to air in the end.
 He said "for more than six months I tried to convince Jim Brooks and everyone connected with the show not to do such a cynical thing, which would surely be perceived by the fans as nothing more than a pathetic attempt to...advertise The Critic at the expense of the integrity of The Simpsons."
 In response, Brooks said "[Groening] is a gifted, adorable, cuddly ingrate.
 But his behavior right now is rotten.
 And, it's not pretty when a rich man acts like this."

 Jay appeared briefly on The Simpsons a few more times.
-In the episode "Hurricane Neddy", he was in a mental hospital, apparently unable to say anything more than his catchphrase (“It stinks!
+In the episode "Hurricane Neddy", he was in a mental hospital, apparently unable to say anything more than his catchphrase ("It stinks!
 It stinks!
-It stinks!”)
+It stinks!")
 In the episode "The Ziff Who Came to Dinner", he is seen at Moe's Tavern with all the other characters on the show that Lovitz voices or has voiced.

 Hallmarks

 Much like the opening sequence in The Simpsons with its chalkboard, sax solo, and couch gags, The Critic has a distinctive opening sequence featuring minor gags.
 Jay is always awakened by a disquieting phone call or radio news report, and eventually watches a clip that parodies a well-known film before delivering the same negative opinion: "It stinks!"
-He watches the closing credits in a theater and delivers a comeback line to an usher who tells him the show is over.
+He watches the closing credits in a theater and delivers one of four comeback lines (five, once the character of Alice Tompkins was added in the second season) to an usher who tells him the show is over.